ouseful-testing/jupyter-book-autobuild/README.md

 - select the project associated with your repo, go to the settings (cog icon), select *Build Settings > Environment Variables*, and create an environment variable `GITHUB_PERSONAL_TOKEN` using the Github Personal Access Token you just created.

-When you commit to the `master` branch of your repo, `jupyter book` will generate a table of contents file from the contents of the `content` folder and generate a set of Sphinx source files using settings in the `_config.yml` file, putting the created files into a `jupyterbook` branch of your repo; Sphinx will then be run over the contents of the `jupyterbook` branch and a Sphinx documentation site built into the `gh-pages` branch.
-Your documentation site should then be viewable at: `YOUR_GITHUB_USERNAME.github.io/YOUR_REPO`
+When you commit to the `master` branch of your repo:

+- `jupyter book` will generate a table of contents (TOC) file from the contents of the `content` folder;
+- `jupyter book` will use the generated TOC file ans the contents of the `content` directory to generate a set of Sphinx source files using settings in the `_config.yml` file;
+- the generated Sphinx documentation source fileswill be pushed into a `jupyterbook` branch of your repo;
+- Sphinx will run over the contents of the `jupyterbook` branch and a Sphinx documentation site built into the `gh-pages` branch;
+- your documentation site should then be viewable at: `YOUR_GITHUB_USERNAME.github.io/YOUR_REPO`